Chasing the two-Higgs-doublet model via electroweak corrections at $e^+e^-$ colliders

-In our sensitivity analysis, the 2HDM predictions in parameter planes of $ \cba $, $\lambda_5$, $\tb$, $\cos(\alpha)/\sin(\beta)$, $m_{\phi}$ are presented in Figs.~\ref{fig:cab_plots} and~\ref{fig:type1-rest-365} at $\sqrt{s} = 365$\,GeV, and in Fig.~\ref{fig:type1-550} in the appendix for $\sqrt{s} = 550$\,GeV.
-The relative differences $(\sigma_{\rm 2HDM} - \sigma_{\rm SM})/\sigma_{\rm SM}$ at the LO and NLO are shown for $|\cba|<0.1$, covering more than the estimated 95\%~C.L. allowed range for the least constrained type I 2HDM at future $e^+e^-$ colliders~\cite{Gu:2017ckc, Chen:2019pkq}.
+In our sensitivity analysis, the 2HDM predictions in parameter planes of $ \cba $, $\lambda_5$, $\tb$, $\caosb \equiv \cos(\alpha)/\sin(\beta)$, $m_{\phi}$ are presented in Figs.~\ref{fig:cab_plots} and~\ref{fig:type1-rest-365} at $\sqrt{s} = 365$\,GeV, and in Fig.~\ref{fig:type1-550} for $\sqrt{s} = 550$\,GeV.
+The relative differences $(\sigma_{\rm 2HDM} - \sigma_{\rm SM})/\sigma_{\rm SM}$ at LO and NLO are shown for $|\cba|<0.1$, covering more than the estimated 95\%~C.L. allowed range for the least constrained type I 2HDM at future $e^+e^-$ colliders~\cite{Gu:2017ckc, Chen:2019pkq}.
 To estimate the theoretical uncertainty, we compute the renormalization scheme dependence for mixing angles in the type~I 2HDM for hundreds of parameter points, finding the maximal uncertainty of $0.7\% \,(0.8\%)$ for the relative difference at $\sqrt{s} = 365 \,(550)$\,GeV for $|\cba|<0.1$.
-Note that in the difference, $(\sigma_{\rm 2HDM}-\sigma_{SM})$, the missing higher-order SM corrections cancel and do not contribute to the uncertainty.
+We note that NNLO mixed QCD-EW SM corrections yield only few permille effects in the $G_\mu$ scheme~\cite{Sun:2016bel,Wang:2021imw}, and that in the relative difference, higher-order SM corrections cancel and do not contribute to the uncertainty.
 To further reduce the scheme uncertainty, NNLO EW corrections in the 2HDM would be required.
-On the other hand, the experimental uncertainty of the cross section measurement will reach $0.6\%\,(0.3\%)$ at $\sqrt{s}=365\,(500)$\,GeV with $4.3\,(6.4)$\,ab$^{-1}$ of the data~\cite{LinearColliderVision:2025hlt}.
+On the other hand, the experimental uncertainty of the cross section measurement will reach $0.6\%\,(0.3\%)$ at $\sqrt{s}=365\,(500)$\,GeV with $4.3\,(6.4)$\,ab$^{-1}$ of data~\cite{LinearColliderVision:2025hlt}.
+Therefore, the potential gain from an NNLO-level theoretical uncertainty reduction would not affect our conclusion below.
 We expect that the sensitivity difference between $\sqrt{s}=500$ and $550$\,GeV is negligible.